 Use degree abbreviations only when the intended audience is likely to understand what they mean.

 As a rule, spell out "and."
 Do not use the ampersand (&) except in company names as specified (Johnson & Johnson).
 One exception to this rule is when use of "and" may require additional lines in tight typeset copy.
 In such cases, the ampersand may be used.

 Right: He graduated from UNF’s College of Education and Human Services.

-"Entitled" means one has the right to something, as in, "She is entitled to the inheritance."
+"Entitled" means someone has the right to something, as in, "She is entitled to the inheritance."
 The word should not be used to refer to things such as the title of a book or piece of art.